Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 • Telling the truth, or whistleblowing, without a connection to your identity

-Anonymous email gives you the ability to send an email that can’t trace back to you.
-It won’t contain any personal identifying information.
+Anonymous email gives you the ability to send electronic messages that can’t be traced back to you.
+These messages don’t contain any personal identifying information.

 • Omitting personal information, like the identity of the user, the reply address, or the message time stamp